How can we help you today?

 How to get started:

-• Start with essential tools: mower, trimmer, rake, gloves, etc.
+• Start with essential tools such as a mower, trimmer, rake, and gloves.

 Startup requirements: